Ollie-Judge/colour-memory-game/README.md

 ![Wire Frame for the memory game](assets/img/memory-game-wireframe.png)
 ---------
 ## Features
+* Responsive on all devices
-* Interactive buttons that respond on user inputs
+* Custom interactive buttons that respond to user inputs
+* Text that changes depending on the level the user is on
 * Spongebob themed, each colour represents a character; pink = patrick, yellow = Spongebob, blue = Squidword, brown = Mr crabs
+* Contrasting background, making it easy to see which colour is which
+* Instructions below the game to help the user understand what they need to do to play

 ---------
 ## Technologies Used